 Similarly, Legionella will grow in non flowing water: the 3 degrees C pressure dewpoint given by a refrigerant dryer isn’t sufficient to stop this growth and kill the bacteria.

-If there is any doubt as to what is lurking in your compressed air then a competent person must be sought for their recommendations as the consequences of allowing people to breath in poor quality air can have the most severe consequences to human health.
+If there is any doubt as to what is lurking in your compressed air then a competent person must be sought for their recommendations as the consequences of allowing people to breathe in poor quality air can have the most severe consequences to human health.

 Thankfully, by using the correct supplier it is relatively easy to install breathing air treatment that will ensure the air is suitable for breathing application.

 If you have any queries, or need hep with your breathing air systems, please contact Glaston Compressors where we will be happy to ensure that you are meeting your legal obligations.